Sustainability Management

 Sustainability Management and Sustainability Policies and Objectives

 In April 2020, the Group established the Sustainability Management Department to strengthen and promote its sustainability activities.
 In addition, after reviewing the meeting system, in April 2020 we established the Sustainability Committee, which since April 2021 has been chaired by the president and Group CEO of Nomura Real Estate Holdings.
 The committee checks progress on the initiatives for sustainability policies and objectives and deliberates and makes decisions on activity plans.
-The main topics discussed in fiscal 2023 included setting targets for decarbonization and disseminating these in-house, and formulating biodiversity policy.
-The results of discussions are reported to the Board of Directors twice a year and the Management Committee twice a year before being reflected in management plans and business activities.
+The main topics discussed in the fiscal year ended March 31, 2025 included setting targets for decarbonization and disseminating these in-house, and formulating biodiversity policy.
+The results of these reviews are reported three times to the Management Committee and twice to the Board of Directors (including for approval), and are incorporated into management plans and business activities, thereby establishing an effective oversight framework.

 Priority issues (materiality) for 2030 and key performance indicators (KPIs)